Bitcoin’s Logarithmic Growth Rates, Facebook’s S-curve, and Future Projections

 Disclaimer: Not financial advice.
 Past performance is not indicative of future results.

 Let's dive right in.
 BTC’s long-term trend is growing at a statistically significant rate of 5.04% per month and projected to hit $50,000 by the end of 2022.
 The 50% confidence interval, in this case, is a range between $28,000 and $85,000 at that point in time.
-This forecasting method has worked well in the past but obviously, anything can happen.
+This method worked well in the past but obviously, anything can happen.

 In a way, this model is accounting for actual user growth rates through price.
 A good example of this is the growth rate of Facebook’s S-curve (log scale).
 Notice how the user growth rates are increasing at a decreasing rate.
 This same type of logarithmic growth can be witnessed in the cryptocurrency market.
 One can speculate that the surge of growth in users seen between 2007–2008 is yet to happen in the cryptocurrency space.
 According to Willy Woo, the space is currently somewhere in the early adopters phase.